-- 12.5 The NPPF was updated in July 2021 and sets out the government's planning policies for England and how these are expected to be applied. - 12.6 Section 16 of the NPFF, entitled Conserving and enhancing the historic environment, sets out the principal national guidance on the importance, management and safeguarding of heritage assets within the planning process. - 12.7 To summarise, government guidance provides a framework which: - Recognises that heritage assets are an irreplaceable resource, - Requires applicants to provide proportionate information on the significance of heritage assets affected by the proposals and an impact assessment of the proposed development on that significance, - Takes into account the desirability of sustaining and enhancing the significance of heritage assets and their setting,
+- 12.5 The NPPF was updated in July 2023 and sets out the government's planning policies for England and how these are expected to be applied. - 12.6 Section 16 of the NPFF, entitled Conserving and enhancing the historic environment, sets out the principal national guidance on the importance, management and safeguarding of heritage assets within the planning process. - 12.7 To summarise, government quidance provides a framework which: - Recognises that heritage assets are an irreplaceable resource, - Requires applicants to provide proportionate information on the significance of heritage assets affected by the proposals and an impact assessment of the proposed development on that significance, - Takes into account the desirability of sustaining and enhancing the significance of heritage assets and their setting, - Places weight on the conservation of designated heritage assets, in line with their significance, and